erf-model/ERF/Docs/sphinx_doc/theory/NavierStokesEquations.rst

 Implementation of Moisture Model
 ===================================

-The microphysics model takes potention temperature :math:`\theta`, total pressure :math:`p`, and dry air density :math:`\tho_d` as input, and users can control the microphysics process by using
+The microphysics model takes potention temperature :math:`\theta`, total pressure :math:`p`, and dry air density :math:`\rho_d` as input, and users can control the microphysics process by using

 ::